≡ Menu

 3. Hone Analytical Skills

 Your ultimate success as an instructional coach will come down to the numbers – more specifically, academic performance improvements.
 Instructional coach objectives will be measured.
 You will need to demonstrate that you can track and analyze performance and present related data in reports and charts.
-Evidence-based practices must be followed meticulously and performance and achievements recorded.
+Evidence-based practices must be followed meticulously, and performance and achievements must be recorded.
 Individual class and school performance require being in alignment with state and district plans and objectives.

 4. Build a Reputation as an Instructional Leader in the School District